Training OOD Detectors in their Natural Habitats: Introduction

 Beyond the mathematical framework, a key contribution of our paper is a constrained optimization implementation of the framework for deep neural networks.
 We propose a novel training procedure based on the augmented Lagrangian method, or ALM~\cite{hestenes1969multiplier}.
 While ALM is an established approach to optimization with functional constraints, its adaptation to modern deep learning is not straightforward or common.
 In particular, we adapt ALM to our problem setting with inequality constraints, obtaining an end-to-end training algorithm using stochastic gradient descent.
 Unlike methods that add a regularization term to the training objective, our method via constrained optimization offers strong guarantees~(\emph{c.f.} Section~\ref{sec:objective}).

 We extensively evaluate our approach on common OOD detection tasks and establish state-of-the-art performance.
-For completeness, we compare with two groups of approaches: (1) trained with only $\P_\text{in}$ data and (2) trained with both $\P_\text{in}$ and an auxiliary dataset.
-Compared to a strong baseline using only $\Pin$, our method outperforms by \textbf{6.98\%} on FPR95, averaged across all test datasets.
+For completeness, we compare with two groups of approaches: (1) trained with only $\P_\text{in}$ data, and (2) trained with both $\P_\text{in}$ and an auxiliary dataset.
+On CIFAR-100, compared to a strong baseline using only $\Pin$, our method outperforms by \textbf{48.10}\% (FPR95) on average.
 The performance gain precisely demonstrates the advantage of incorporating unlabeled wild data.
-Our method also outperforms Outlier Exposure (\texttt{OE})~\cite{hendrycks2018deep} by \textbf{8.80\%} in FPR95.
+Our method also outperforms Outlier Exposure (\texttt{OE})~\cite{hendrycks2018deep} by \textbf{7.36}\% in FPR95.
 Our {key contributions} are summarized as follows: \begin{itemize} \item We propose a novel OOD detection framework via constrained optimization (dubbed \texttt{WOODS}, Wild OOD detection sans-Supervision), capable of exploiting unlabeled wild data.
-We show how to integrate constrained optimization into modern deep nets and solve it tractably. \item We provide novel theoretical insights that support \texttt{WOODS}, in particular for the choice of loss functions. \item We perform extensive ablations and comparisons under: (1) a diverse range of datasets, (2) different mixture ratios $\pi$ of ID and OOD in $\Pwild$, and (3) different assumptions on the relationship between the wild distribution $\P_\text{wild}$ and the test-time distribution.
+We show how to integrate constrained optimization into modern deep neural networks and solve it tractably. \item We provide novel theoretical insights that support \texttt{WOODS}, in particular for the choice of loss functions. \item We perform extensive ablations and comparisons under: (1) a diverse range of datasets, (2) different mixture ratios $\pi$ of ID and OOD in $\Pwild$, and (3) different assumptions on the relationship between the wild distribution $\P_\text{wild}$ and the test-time distribution.
 Our method establishes \emph{state-of-the-art} results, significantly outperforming existing methods. \end{itemize}